 Basics of an air shipment:

 The three primary air shipping options are next flight out, consolidated, and deferred.
 Air freight is often more expensive than any other mode of transportation.
 Incorporating the right air shipping strategy into your multi-modal, global supply chain can help reduce costs and promote efficiency.
-Expedited air requires a provider with the resources to locate capacity at the last minute to ensure your timelines are met.
-The key to consolidating air cargo is having enough shipments to merge together.
-A small provider may not work with enough companies to have regular shipments of consolidated air freight, which could lead to delays.
+Expedited air requires a provider with the resources to locate capacity at the last minute to ensure it meets your timelines.
+The key to merging air cargo is having enough shipments to merge.
+A small provider may not work with enough companies to have regular shipments of merged air freight, which could lead to delays.
 Optimizing a Supply Chain with Air Cargo, need to take a deeper look at the many facets and benefits of air cargo.

 Optimizing a supply chain:

-It has been advised that generating shipment labels and all required paperwork electronically.
+It is advisable that generating shipment labels, and all required paperwork electronically.
 Keeping in mind that shipments often have different weight and size characteristics, and time-in-transit requirements.
 One can easily avoid delays by making accurate and complete shipment documentation a priority.
 Having full tracking visibility of an air freight from the time of shipment to delivery is critical.
 Visibility enables us to identify problems and keep the shipments on track, avoiding potential negative impacts on time, money, and credibility.
 Packing a shipment efficiently will reduce the chance of incurring dimensional weight fees.
 If speed and reliability is the main issue price should not be a main thing to choose an air transport company.

 The reason we need an air shipment:

 When we need to give a quick response to market demands, we need to make air shipment.
 When miss a production deadline, or we have a time and temperature sensitive product we need to rush for an air shipment.
 In this kind of situation, we need not to think of price too much.
 A temperature or time sensitive product usually shipped by air to increase shelf life.
 Usually, high value and low weight products shipped by air.